-The islands and atolls of the British Indian Ocean Territory (BIOT) comprise one of the largest marine protected areas (MPA) in the world and when combined with their relative remoteness from direct human impacts, the archipelago provides a unique opportunity to study the effects of global climate changes on coral reefs in isolation.
+The islands and atolls of the Indian Ocean Region’s Chagos Archipelago comprise one of the largest marine protected areas (MPA) in the world and when combined with their relative remoteness from direct human impacts, the archipelago provides a unique opportunity to study the effects of global climate changes on coral reefs in isolation.

 Life is proven to have an inestimable ability to adapt to changing conditions.
 Indeed, on tropical reefs, with each extreme climatic or bleaching event that occurs, we find that some corals with their complex communities of symbiotic and microscopic partners can seemingly tolerate these changes better than others.

 Using the latest genomic and sequencing technologies, we aim to unravel the mystery of why this might be, with a view to ultimately advise policy makers and management agencies as to how we might preserve these reefs for future generations